 And when challenges arise, we can talk about the real issues and address their true thoughts, motivations, and fears, rather than the ones we thought they had.

 hOW TO GET TO KNOW YOUR STUDENTS

 So we’re back to the question of how.
 How do we get to know our students’ innermost thoughts and feelings?
 Things they might not even quite be able to put into words themselves.

-As we discuss in Beyond Classroom Management, the key is to be intentional.
+As we discuss in Classroom Management 101, the key is to be intentional.
 Look for opportunities to observe, notice, and ask good questions.
 And always be seeking to understand how your students think, what motivates them, what frustrates them, what they’re worried about, etc.

 But while observing and casual conversations are important, they’re also easy to forget about in the busyness of the day.
 That’s why a more intentional approach can be immensely helpful.